-Our caring and professional team wants to help you learn more about your aging and how to keep your mind and body healthy throughout the process.
+Our caring and professional team wants to help you learn more about your ageing and how to keep your mind and body healthy throughout the process.
 Hopefully, you kept yourself healthy at a younger age and have set yourself up for success.
-By following these tips, you can help make your aging process simpler and healthier.
+By following these tips, you can help make your ageing process simpler and healthier.
 Read on to learn more!

 A WebMD article suggests walking 30 minutes a day.
 A brisk walk that gets you breathing a little heavier, can offer a wide variety of health benefits.
 It can keep your brain cells healthy with a fresh delivery of oxygen and blood.
 The article mentions that aerobic exercise may be able to delay or improve the symptoms of Alzheimer’s disease.